 In addition to his on-page presence, Don can be found visiting schools across the country, as well as presenting at national writing conferences and festivals.
 He has an active online presence, blogging for The Brown Bookshelf and is the artist outreach coordinator for the #WeNeedDiverseBooks campaign.

-Don found a bit of time to meet with us today to chat about mentors and tell us what he has planned for his Founder’s workshop with Carmen Oliver, The Journey.
+Don found a bit of time to meet with us today to chat about mentors and tell us what he has planned for The Journey: Your Path to Publication, his workshop with co-faculty Carmen Oliver.

 Alison: Welcome, Don!
 What’s new in the world of Mr. Tate?